 Foods such as fries, ice cream, and processed foods do not contain a lot of fiber.

-Aiming to have a bowel movement around the same time each day can help some people to poop regularly.
+Aiming to have a bowel movement around the same time each day can help some people pass stool regularly.
 A person should try to go when the urge first arrives.
-Delaying pooping causes water to be reabsorbed, which leads to harder stool that is more difficult to pass.
+Delaying pooping causes the body to reabsorb the water, which leads to harder stool that is more difficult to pass.

-Allowing enough time to use the bathroom, and making this a relaxing space can help.
-Stress can make it difficult to poop when needed.
+Allowing enough time to use the bathroom and making it a relaxing space can help.
+Stress can make it difficult to poop when necessary.

 A person is likely to have constipation if:

-- they have pooped less than three times in a week
+- they have pooped fewer than three times in a week

 - it is difficult to poop because their stool is larger than usual

-If a person has made changes to their diet and lifestyle but is still constipated, they may wish to consult a doctor.
+If a person has changed their diet and lifestyle but still experiences constipation, a doctor can likely help.

-A laxative may be needed to treat constipation.
-There is a range of different laxatives available.
-A doctor will be able to prescribe the most suitable one.
+A doctor may recommend a laxative to treat constipation.
+Many laxatives are available, and a doctor will prescribe the most suitable one.

-Care should be taken to follow the instructions for how much medication to take.
-Laxatives can be harmful to health if not taken properly.
-They also decrease the bowel’s natural ability to move stool if regularly used or used too often.
+Always follow the instructions for how much of a laxative to take.
+Laxatives can be harmful to health if a person does not take them properly.
+Using laxatives regularly or too often can also decrease the bowel’s natural ability to move stool.

-Not being able to poop regularly could be a sign of an underlying medical condition.
-Someone should see a doctor if they have any of the following symptoms in addition to not being able to poop regularly:
+In some cases, being unable to poop regularly could indicate an underlying medical condition.
+A person should consult a doctor if they are experiencing the following symptoms in addition to not being able to poop regularly:

-- having a bloated stomach for a long time
+- stomach bloating that lasts a long time

 - unexpected weight loss